irusri/docker4geniesys/README.md

 ***
 **To run without docker-compose**
-The following commands might be useful when you prefer to run step by step approach without using the docker-compose.
+The following commands might be useful when you prefer to run step by step without using the docker-compose.

 **Build Docker image using the Dockerfile**
 `docker build -t geniesys -f ./Dockerfile  .`